-Duke's ePrint print management system allows DUSON students to print directly from their own computers to print stations in the Pearson Building (currently located on the second floor) and elsewhere on campus.
+Duke's ePrint print management system allows DUSON students to print directly from their own computers to print stations in the Pearson Building and elsewhere on campus.
 In order to use this system, students must download ePrint software (free from OIT) and install it on their computers.
 (For details, consult the OIT ePrint webpage.)
-Students receive a printing allocation each semester which supports black-and-white laser printing through the ePrint guota system.
+Students receive a printing allocation each semester which supports black-and-white laser printing through the ePrint quota system.